TEN PCR Services

 Urinary Tract Infections

-- 70% UTIs caused by E. coli in past; simple to treat.
+- 70% of UTIs caused by E. coli in the past; simple to treat.

 - Most commonly diagnosed illness in older adults.

 - Now problems with recurrent and persistent Infections.

 - Development of MDROs and Biofilms have complicated the clinical diagnosis.